carbon-language/carbon-lang/docs/design/code_and_name_organization.md

         -   Creates language complexity with two different approaches for similar issues.

-Thoughts on pros/cons of approaches would be helpful.

 ### Require files in a library be imported by filename

-> **NOTE:** This open question will be resolved before asking for a comment
-> deadline.
-Either this will be adopted or not, possibly partially, and
-> "Alternatives" will be updated accordingly.

 We could add a syntax for importing symbols from other files in the same library, such as: